DVLA SORN – Everything You Need To Know

-The reason that the SORN is so vital to you is that it enables you to cease all tax and insurance payments while the vehicle is garaged.
+The reason the Statutory Off Road Notification (SORN) is vital is it enables you to cease all tax and insurance payments whilst the vehicle is off-road.
 If you do not submit the SORN document the DVLA will assume that the vehicle is still on the road and charge you accordingly.
 There are some very important things to remember should you decide to submit the SORN documentation.

-Secondly, should your vehicle require an MOT inspection at any time while the SORN is in effect, then make sure that you have pre-booked it.
-This way you can take the vehicle to your chosen garage and should you be pulled over by law enforcement they can confirm your booking.
+Firstly, do not drive your vehicle on the road while the SORN is active.
+It is illegal to do so if your vehicle is not taxed or insured.
+Second, make sure to pre-book an MOT renewal should it be required.
+Should you be pulled over by law enforcement on your way to the MOT they can confirm your booking.
 This is the ONLY exception for taking your SORN documented vehicle onto a public road.

 Should you ignore these rules then you could face a fine of up to £2500.